glennmatthews/cot/docs/installation.rst

 * COT requires either Python 2.7 or Python 3.3 or later.
 * COT is tested to work under Mac OS X and Ubuntu Linux and similar distros.
-* COT now has limited support for CentOS and Python 2.6 as well.
+* COT now has limited support for CentOS and related distros as well.

 Installing COT using ``pip``
 ----------------------------